-Shape Project Design with Clarity
+How to Shape Project Design with Great Clarity in PBL

 Michael McDowell’s first design shift, Clarity, focuses on shaping project design (PBL) to enable students to address question 1, where am I going in my learning?
 McDowell ensures clarity by using two design challenges that emerge for teachers:

 - Supporting context and tasks from learning intention and success criteria

 - Scaffolding surface-, deep-, and transfer-level expectations effectively

 One of the distinguishing attributes of problem-based learning (PBL), when designed correctly, is that clear learning intentions and success criteria are provided at the beginning of the learning sequence (see Figure 3.1).
 McDowell emphasizes that teachers introduce students to the surface, deep, and transfer expectations they will need to discuss during the project in phase 1 project launch.
 McDowell believes that by overtly articulating expectations early on, students have a clear picture of where they are going over the next several weeks.
 As students engage in Phase 2 and Phase 3 work, they have a clear reason for why they learn surface- and deep-level knowledge, as it is connected to the project’s transfer learning expectations.
 Also, an indirect result of this process is that showcasing high expectations for student learning upfront sends an implicit message to children that teachers believe they can learn and learn at high levels.

 First Design Challenge: Be Clear About Separating Context and Task From Learning Intentions and Success Criteria

 McDowell gives an example of separating context and task from learning intentions and success criteria:

 Project Snapshot: The House M.D.
 Project